lgloege/pangeo/docs/index.rst

    :target: https://twitter.com/pangeo_data
    :alt: Twitter

-This website contains general information about the Pangeo project.
+ asdfasdf asdf This asdfasdf asdf website contains general information about the Pangeo project.
 For news and updates about Pangeo, check out our `Medium blog <https://medium.com/pangeo>`_ and our `Twitter feed <https://twitter.com/pangeo_data>`_.